The Equivariance Criterion in a Linear Model for Fixed-X Cases: Introduction

+where $\sum n_i=n$.
+One can argue that this is the general form for a fixed-$X$ case as the rank of the design matrix $X$ is $p$ allowing only $p$ distinct rows.
+The difference between a fixed-$X$ and a random-$X$ lays on the fact whether $X$ is fully known before sampling.
+Naturally, one should set the number of parameters as the rank of $X$, $p$.
+Otherwise if there are more parameters than $p$, then the model carries redundant parameters, some of which may not be identifiable and thus not estimable.
+On the other hand, if there are fewer parameters than $p$, then more parameters will be needed or some of $X$ may be considered as unknown before sampling and hence $X$ is random and out of scope of this article.
+To derive the optimal solution, we will introduce equivariance criterion, which has been widely considered in the linear model, e.g., \citet{Rao1965,Eaton1989} and the distinctions between fixed-$X$ and random-$X$ cases are clearly noticed (\citet{Rao1973}, \citet{RossetTibshirani2020}).

 As a principle of symmetry, equivariance criterion is proposed in literature as a logic constraint on the solutions to derive the optimal one.
 Compared to the unbiasedness, it is more focused on the symmetry of the problem and self-consistency of the solutions.
-In the era of machine learning, it has received rising attention as the unbiasedness is no longer valid in the non-parametric settings.
-With widely presented symmetry, image processing has become a major field to apply equivariance criterion (\citet{CohenWelling2016, Marcos2017}).
+In the era of machine learning, it has received rising attention due to widely existing symmetry in the applications. \citet[Chap.

-For a statistical decision problem, \citet[Chap.
 3]{LehmannCasella1998} has given a detailed discussion of equivariance criterion in the location-scale family while \citet[Chap.
 6]{Berger1985} has presented the theory in a decision theoretic framework.
-Besides those two classical books, other important references are as follows: \citet{HoraBuehler1966, Eaton1989, Wijsman1990}.
+Besides those two classical textbooks, other important references are as follows: \citet{HoraBuehler1966, Eaton1989, Wijsman1990}.

+Equivariance criterion consists of two principles: (i) functional equivariance, which states the action in a decision problem should be consistence across different measures and (ii) formal equivariance, which requires the decision rule to be of the same form for two problems with the identical structure.